Proactively Monitor Azure Service Retirements with AzRetirementMonitor

 What is AzRetirementMonitor?

-AzRetirementMonitor is an open-source PowerShell module that leverages the Azure Advisor API to retrieve service upgrade and retirement recommendations.
+AzRetirementMonitor is an open-source PowerShell module that retrieves Azure Advisor service upgrade and retirement recommendations.
 It specifically focuses on HighAvailability category recommendations with the ServiceUpgradeAndRetirement subcategory, giving you a filtered view of exactly what matters for service continuity.

 Key Features